 Finding a therapist can be challenging.
-And finding the right therapist can seem nearly impossible, especially if it is your first time.
+And finding the right therapist can seem really difficult, especially if it's your first time.

-If this resonates with you, grab a pen & paper and start writing down some starter questions.
+If this resonates with you, grab a pen and paper and start writing down some starter questions.

 Begin With Your Goals

 Before finding a therapist, it's important to know what you want to get out of counseling sessions.